kailash-manasarovar/statement/docs/timeline/2022/december.md

 - I guess he was in Cauterets at the same time, or someone who looked very much like him was.
 - A strange coincidence, maybe.
 - I saw the same man again at the online [chamber music meeting in September 2023](../2023/september.md#chamber-music).
+- He was sitting with Katia but he is not her husband, as far as I'm aware, who came to a concert instead and looked very different.

 ## Feeling unwell at home